Lowest Mortgage Rate in Canada. Starting from 2.49%

 • Leased-land locations (e.g. mobile home parks) are perceived as higher risk due to reduced home value security

-• Factory-built construction's impact on resale value and market perception
+• Factory-built construction's impact on the home's resale value and market perception

 • Foundation type, utility access, and CSA certification